 All staff members are responsible for finding their own apartment, but are provided with 7 nights of paid hotel stay (from date of arrival), during which they can search for accommodations.

 There are many furnished and unfurnished flats available in Taipa, within walking distance of the School.
-Living outside of Taipa is also an option due to Macau’s small size and excellent public transportation system.
+Living outside of Taipa is also an option due to Macau’s small size and convenient public transportation system.

 New teachers will be assisted to connect with several real estate agents and a staff member from the School to help choose an apartment that meets their needs and budget.